 top of page

-When people are vegan bashing they love to talk about protein, "but protein though", "where do you get your protein", on and on.
-You can tell them that there is protein in everything, that gorillas, cows, even giraffes get enough protein from plants.
-But one thing that vegans really do need to make sure that they get is vitamin B12, but what is it and how do you make sure that you're getting enough?
+When people are vegan-bashing, they love to talk about protein, "but protein though", "where do you get your protein", on and on.
+You can tell them that there is protein in everything, that gorillas, cows, and even giraffes get enough protein from plants.
+But one thing that vegans really do need to make sure that they get is vitamin B12.
+But what is it, and how do you make sure that you're getting enough?

 What is Vitamin B12

-B12 is a vitamin and is also known as cobalamin and is used by every cell of the human body.
+B12 is a vitamin and is also known as cobalamin, and is used by every cell of the human body.
 B12 is also really important in the normal working of the brain and in the process of making red blood cells to carry oxygen around your body.
-In food vitamin B12 isn’t made by animals, it is made by certain bacteria which can be found in soil and water that isn’t clean.
-When animals eat the plants that grow in the soil and drink the water they take in the bacteria which then live inside the gut of the animal and carry on making the vitamin, but humans can't do this.
-When the bacteria goes into the gut of a human it travels down to the part of the gut that doesn't absorb nutrients so we don't get any vitamin B12 from the bacteria.
+In food, vitamin B12 isn’t made by animals; it is made by certain bacteria, which can be found in soil and water that isn’t clean.
+When animals eat the plants that grow in the soil and drink the water, they take in the bacteria, which then live inside the gut of the animal and carry on making the vitamin, but humans can't do this.
+When the bacteria go into the gut of a human, it travels down to the part of the gut that doesn't absorb nutrients, so we don't get any vitamin B12 from the bacteria.

 The easy way to make sure you get enough B12 is to use a supplement